maartenba/maartenba.github.io/src/data/blog/2008-06-04-code-based-aspnet-mvc-gridview.md

         footerTemplate(data);
      }
  }

 ```

-<h2>2.
-GridViewData</h2>
+## 2. GridViewData

-<p>Of couse, data will have to be displayed.
+Of couse, data will have to be displayed.
 And we'll need a property which sets the current item being edited.
 Here's my Model I'll be passing to the View:

 ```csharp
 public class GridViewData<T>